programmernb-ctrl/rebar-adminpanel/README.md

 git pull
 ```

-- If you forked this repo and wanna update it, simply search for `merge from upstream` on [Google](https://www.google.com)
+- If you forked this repo and want to update it, simply search for `merge from upstream` on [Google](https://www.google.
+  com)

 ## Dependencies